Adrian-Samoticha/zmija/README.md

 <br>

-This is what our newly generated .cpp file looks now:
+This is what our newly generated .cpp file looks like now:

 ```C++
 #include <stdio.h>